Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

-Back to our unit disk setting, in order to make up for this loss, let us take a closer look at the eigenfunctions.
-In the approximate expression of $e_n$, we see nothing but trigonometric functions.
-This makes us expect the existence of certain type of weak interaction between functions whose frequencies are far from each other.
+Back to our unit disk setting, in order to make up for this absence, let us first take a closer look at the eigenfunctions.
+In the approximate expression of $e_n$ \eqref{eq approx ex}, we see nothing but trigonometric functions.
+This suggests in some sense the existence of certain type of weak interaction between functions whose frequencies are far from each other.
 Another hope for us to expect such `convolution' type control is behind the following result.
-It is known that in the compact domain without boundary (for example $\mathbb{S}^2$), \cite{bgtBil} was able to show the weak interaction functions with separated frequencies.
-More precisely, for any $j = 1,2,3$, $ z_{n_j} \lesssim z_{n_0}$ (recall that $z_n$'s are eigenvalues corresponding to eigenfunctions $e_n$'s), then for every $p >0$ there exists $C_p > 0$ such that for every $w_j \in L^2 (\mathcal{M})$, $j =0,1,2,3$,
+It is shown in \cite{bgtBil} that in the compact domain without boundary (for example $\mathbb{S}^2$), the weak interaction functions with separated frequencies.
+More precisely, for any $j = 1,2,3$, $ z_{n_j} \ll z_{n_0}$ (recall that $z_n$'s are eigenvalues corresponding to eigenfunctions $e_n$'s), then for every $p >0$ there exists $C_p > 0$ such that for every $w_j \in L^2 (\mathbb{S}^2)$, $j =0,1,2,3$,

 Note that the factor $z_{n_0}^{-p}$ above can be understood as the weak interaction in their setting.
 Hence to obtain a similar weak interaction in our domain with boundary, we develop Proposition \ref{prop weak}, which essentially captures the features in \eqref{eq BGT1}.
+That is,